srik-d/Productivity-Manager/README.md

 - **Structured Development**: Facilitates organized development and maintenance of the application.
 - **Enhanced Code Readability**: Simplifies debugging and future enhancements.

-### Conclusion:
-The Productivity Manager demonstrates the effectiveness of Python, Django, MVT architecture, and Class-Based Views in building a professional and scalable productivity management tool.

 ### Execution Process

 To run this project from GitHub, follow these steps: